cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 If you have your site open in your web browser, reload the page, and you should see the new text.

 You can still view the original default page by specifying its name in the URL.
-Remember that web browsers are, at their most basic, simply file viewers.
+Remember that web browsers are, at their most basic, resource viewers.
 So it makes sense that you simply have to specify the name of the file you want to view.
 For example, if your **public IP address** is `55.222.55.222`, then you'd specify it like so: